Data (Information)

 Freda, Pamela U.

-Purpose: Clinically nonfunctioning pituitary adenoma (CNFPA) is the likely diagnosis in a patient presenting with a sellar mass consistent with an adenoma on imaging and no clinical or lab evidence of hormone excess.
+Purpose: A clinically nonfunctioning pituitary adenoma (CNFPA) is the likely diagnosis in a patient presenting with a sellar mass consistent with an adenoma on imaging and no clinical or lab evidence of hormone excess.
 A better understanding of the outcome of observation alone for CNFPAs not requiring surgery at diagnosis is needed.

-Results: 118 patients aged of 56 (range 24.7-81) yr., of which 62% were female and 72% macroadenomas, were followed for a median of 3.9 yr. (range 0.42-16 yr.).
-On follow-up, 49.1% increased (56% of macro- and 31% of microadenomas (P=0.023)), 14.4% decreased and 36.5% were unchanged in size.
-The median time to increase in size was 2.1 (0.12-12.8) yr. for macro- and 3.44 (0.41-7.4) yr. for microadenomas (P =0.10).
-Twenty-nine (24.6%) of patients (26 that were macro- and 3 that were microadenomas at diagnosis) underwent pituitary surgery after 2.58 (0.4-7.6) yr. of follow-up.
-Male sex, tumor size and age contributed to increase the risk of tumor increase in size and/or surgery.
-Most surgically removed CNFPAs were typical, hormone immuno-negative or gonadotrophin staining tumors.
+Results: 118 patients aged 56 (range 24.7-81) yr., of which 62% were female and 72% macroadenomas, were followed for a median of 3.9 yr. (range 0.42-16 yr.).
+On follow-up, 49% increased (56% of macro- and 31% of microadenomas), 12% decreased and 39% were unchanged in size.
+The median time to increase in size was 2.2 (0.43-12.8) yr. for macro- and 3.44 (0.41-7.4) yr. for microadenomas (P =0.16).
+Twenty-nine (24.6%) patients (26 that were macro- and 3 that were microadenomas at diagnosis) underwent pituitary surgery after 2.58 (0.4-7.6) yr. of follow-up.
+Multivariable analysis found male sex to be a significant predictor of tumor growth and macroadenoma that of surgery.
+Most surgically removed CNFPAs were typical, hormone immuno-negative or gonadotropin staining tumors.

 Files

-• thumnail for Supplemental.Figure.1.docx Supplemental.Figure.1.docx application/vnd.openxmlformats-officedocument.wordprocessingml.document 52.4 KB Download File
+• thumbnail for Supplemental.Figure.1.11.9.25.pdf Supplemental.Figure.1.11.9.25.pdf application/pdf 40.5 KB Download File

 More About This Work